 - 29 Best Affordable Private Non-profit Universities with an Online Masters in Human Resource Management

 One of the major objectives of onboarding is to immerse new hires into the company culture.
-Of course, the hiring process should identify candidates that already have many of the core values of the company, but bringing new employees up-to-speed with regard to company culture is vital.
+Of course, the hiring process should identify candidates that already have many of the core values of the company.
+Bringing new employees up-to-speed with regard to company culture is vital.
 That is because a company’s culture reflects what the company stands for.

 Ensuring new employees feel valued and accepted is another goal of onboarding.
-When employees feel that they share the same values, understand the vision, and speak the same language as all levels of leadership, it creates a sense of belonging.
+When employees feel a sense of belonging when they:

 Components of Successful Onboarding Programs

 In order to build a successful new hire program, there are certain components that should be included.
 Business News Daily stresses that onboarding should include a mix of training and social activities.

 New Hire Welcome